Kaminoyama Castle: History

-With the Abolition of the han system in 1871, Kaminoyama Domain became Kaminoyama Prefecture, and in 1872 the castle grounds were sold to the government and turned into a park.
+With the abolition of the han system in 1871, Kaminoyama Domain became Kaminoyama Prefecture, and in 1872 the castle grounds were sold to the government and turned into a park.

-In 1982, on the site of the second bailey, a faux reconstruction of a “typical” Edo period donjon was constructed out of concrete to serve as a tourist attraction and as a local history museum.
-It contains a local history museum.
+In 1982, on the site of the second bailey, a reconstruction of a “typical” Edo period castle tower was constructed out of concrete to serve as a tourist attraction and to contain a local history museum.